asanmateu/machine-learning-toolkit-py/README.md

-# ML-tools-py
+# Machine Learning Toolkit (Python)
-A collection of tools that I use throughout machine learning projects.
+A collection of tools I use during machine learning projects.